 - Optional: Share your own observations.
 If there are relevant observations, patterns you see for the actual sprint communication, include these in the second part of the retrospective: Prioritizing feedbacks and creating action items.

-18. Remote retrospective game on online whiteboard
+Retro game #20 on the online whiteboard

 Duration: 5-15 minutes | Goal: Setting the stage

-Idea: If our last sprint was a movie, what would the title be?
+If our last sprint was a movie, what would the title be?
 Let the team choose from predefined films or invent their own titles.

 One of the simple, good retrospective games: